Best DeFi APIs: How to Choose The Right One [2026 Guide]

 Quick verdict

 CoinStats Wallet API wins for per-wallet DeFi positions across chains.
 For protocol-level TVL and yields, DeFiLlama is the free standard.
 For on-chain swaps, 1inch leads.
+For real-time DEX pool and price data, DexPaprika is the free, key-free pick.

 What Is a DeFi API?